Leipzig: Sports

-More than 300 sport clubs in the city represent 78 different disciplines.
+There are more than 300 sport clubs in the city, representing 78 different disciplines.
 Over 400 athletic facilities are available to citizens and club members.

 Football

 The German Football Association (DFB) was founded in Leipzig in 1900.
 The city was the venue for the 2006 FIFA World Cup draw, and hosted four first-round matches and one match in the round of 16 in the central stadium.

 VfB Leipzig won the first national Association football championship in 1903.
 The club was dissolved in 1946 and the remains reformed as SG Probstheida.
 The club was eventually reorganized as football club 1.
 FC Lokomotive Leipzig in 1966.
 1. FC Lokomotive Leipzig has had a glorious past in international competition as well, having been champions of the 1965–66 Intertoto Cup, semi-finalists in the 1973–74 UEFA Cup, and runners-up in the 1986–87 European Cup Winners' Cup.

+The current Chemie Leipzig from the Leutzsch district, although legally founded in 1997 and started playing in 2008, can trace its roots to the 19th Century.
+The Chemie Leipzig founded in 1950 dates back to the prewar identity rooted in the establishment of Britannia Leipzig in 1899 and its successor TuRa Leipzig.
+During the socialist era, the traditions of the club were continued in the East German teams through a complicated history of mergers and name changes before the emergence of FC Sachsen Leipzig in 1990, following German reunification, which continued the clubs traditions.

-Red Bull entered the local football in May 2009, after having previously been denied the right to buy into FC Sachsen Leipzig in 2006.
-The newly founded RB Leipzig declared the intention to come up through the ranks of German football and to bring Bundesliga football back to the region.
-RB Leipzig was finally promoted to the top level of the Bundesliga after finishing the 2015–16 2.
-Bundesliga season as runners-up.
-The club finished runners-up in its first ever Bundesliga season and made its debut in the UEFA Champions League in 2017 and the Semi-Final in 2020.
+Red Bull took over a local 5th division football club SSV Markranstädt in May 2009, having previously been denied the right to buy into FC Sachsen Leipzig in 2006.
+The club was renamed RB Leipzig and came up through the ranks of German football, winning promotion to the Bundesliga, the highest division of German football in 2016.
+The club finished runners-up in its first-ever Bundesliga season and made its debut in the UEFA Champions League in 2017 and the Semi-Final in 2020.

+RB Leipzig won the DFB-Pokal football cup twice, in 2022 and 2023.

 List of Leipzig men and women's football clubs playing at state level and above:

 Note 1: The RB Leipzig women's football team was formed in 2016 and began play in the 2016–17 season.

 Note 2: The club began play in the 2008–09 season.